-I suffered a lot with issues all over my body starting in my teens, so out of necessity I’ve learned a lot about how to train the human body to work better and feel good.
+I suffered a lot with issues all over my body starting in my teens, so out of necessity I’ve learned a lot about how to train the human body to move right and feel right.

 There’s a spot near the front of your shoulder joint called the brachial plexus where a bunch of nerves and blood vessels pass through on their way to feeding your hands.

-If you put your body in positions that make this area narrower, you can make your symptoms rapidly worse.
+If you put your body in a position that makes this area narrower or smaller, you can make your symptoms rapidly worse.